 Toolboxes not distributed by the Licensed Software Office can be purchased directly from MathWorks through the use of a child license.
 In this case MathWorks will generate any additional license codes for add-on toolboxes (Child Licenses).
-Please contact Tim Mathieu of The Mathworks at firstname.lastname@example.org or Mary Ellen Bowman at 508-647-7044, (email@example.com) to inquire about quotations and orders for additional toolboxes.
+Please contact Cathy Mertz of Mathworks at email@example.com or Mary Ellen Bowman at 508-647-4569, (firstname.lastname@example.org) to inquire about quotations and orders for additional toolboxes.

 If there is enough community demand, the Licensed Software Office can add toolboxes to the list of those distributed.